 One issue that comes up with New Year’s resolutions is tracking long-term goals but not short-term ones.

-Let’s say you decided you want to save $2,000 in the New Year.
-Many people stop after that statement, but going further is actually crucial to accomplishing your goal.
+Let’s say you decided you want to exercise 200 days in the next year.
+Many people stop after that statement, but going further is actually crucial to accomplishing your goal because, on January 20, those 200 days feel SO far away.

 Too many people focus on the long-term resolution, or where they’d like to be by next December.
 To get to that point, however, you need to set short-term goals for yourself.